ksyasuda/lsp_lines.nvim/README.md

 # Introduction

-This is a clone of [this](https://git.sr.ht/~whynothugo/lsp_lines.nvim) repo, created by Hugo Osvaldo Barrera, and is hosted on sourcehut.
+Just a clone of [this](https://git.sr.ht/~whynothugo/lsp_lines.nvim) repo, created by Hugo Osvaldo Barrera, and is hosted on sourcehut.

-In order to make it compatible with vim-plug, I've cloned the repo and set the upstream here
+This repo was originally created for compatability with vim-plug; however, I've since learned (#2) that vim-plug is able to handle any valid git url, so there is no need for this repository to exist.

+I will keep the repo up for some time to provide backwards compatability with old configurations making use of this repo, as well as providing some small amount of visibility to this project

 # lsp_lines.nvim